-I also offer comprehensive testing to help you understand you or your teen’s relationships, inform academic choices, objectively measure personal strengths and develop personal insights to help everyone reach their potential.
+I offer comprehensive testing to help you understand you or your teen’s relationships, inform academic choices, objectively measure personal strengths and develop personal insights to help everyone reach their potential.
 I offer psychological assessments for the following:

 - ADD / ADHD